Open-Industry-Project/Open-Industry-Project/README.md

 https://github.com/Open-Industry-Project/Open-Industry-Project/assets/105675984/fc3dca44-ceab-4ecf-8c7d-cd5754fce558

-Most parts have properties that can be setup to communicate to a PLC or OPC Server (see [communications below](#communications).
+Most parts have properties that can be setup to communicate to a PLC or OPC Server (see [communications below](#communications)).
 In this example Ignition was used as an OPC server to write to the conveyor tag.

 https://github.com/Open-Industry-Project/Open-Industry-Project/assets/105675984/c14ec7ba-a0ed-4163-850a-4f75f8ec5579